piotrd22/Marketplace/README.md

 # e-commerce app

 A basic e-commerce application where you can browse products, add them to the cart and place orders.
-The application does not have users, so we have one mock global user.
 The frontend application allows you to use only some of the functionalities of the backend rest API, you can search for products, add them to the cart, place an order and view order history.
 There are also endpoints for adding and editing products, categories, etc., but they are not covered on the frontend.

 ## Starting the application